Bipolar Scots woman who struggled in silence for 20 years urges people to get mental health help

 The 43-year-old activist and community champion for mental health charity See Me is getting ready to start a new role as a volunteer with the NHS, helping staff talk about their mental health.

-The activist and writer says she has faced discrimination from health professionals as well as misdiagnosis, but after finally getting the right support she says it has saved her life.
+Ms McCrimmon, who has published a book about her struggles, says she has faced discrimination from health professionals as well as misdiagnosis.
+But after finally getting the right support she says it has saved her life.
 Now she is urging people to reach out before things get to crisis point.

 Her call comes as mental health charity See Me has warned increasing self-stigma is stopping people getting much-needed support, because they feel guilty and don’t want to be a burden on services during the Covid-19 pandemic.